 - Low assurance (Class 1) Certificates are not suitable for identity verification as no authenticated identity information is included within the Certificate.
-These Certificates do not support non-repudiation/contentCommitment. - Medium assurance (Class 2) Certificates are individual and organizational Certificates that are suitable for securing moderately risky inter and, intra-organizational, and commercial transactions. - High assurance (Class 3) Certificates are individual and organizational Certificates that provide a high level of assurance of the identity of the Subject as compared to Class 1 and 2. - High assurance (EV) Extended Validation Certificates are Class 3 Certificates issued by GlobalSign in conformance with the EV Guidelines. - NAESB Rudimentary This level provides the lowest degree of assurance.
+These Certificates do not support non-repudiation/contentCommitment. - Medium assurance (Class 2) Certificates are individual and organizational Certificates that are suitable for securing moderately risky inter and, intra-organizational, and commercial transactions. - High assurance (Class 3) Certificates are individual and organizational Certificates that provide a high level of assurance of the identity of the Subject as compared to Class 1 and - High assurance (EV) Extended Validation Certificates are Class 3 Certificates issued by GlobalSign in conformance with the EV Guidelines.

+- NAESB Rudimentary This level provides the lowest degree of assurance.
 One of the primary functions of this level is to provide data integrity of the information being signed.
 This level is appropriate for environments in which the risk of malicious activity is considered to be low.
 It is not suitable for transactions requiring authentication, and is generally insufficient for transactions requiring confidentiality, but may be used for the latter where Certificates having higher levels of assurance are unavailable. - NAESB Basic This level provides a basic level of assurance appropriate for environments where there are risks and consequences of data Compromise, but they are not considered to be of major significance.
 This may include access to private information where the likelihood of malicious access is not high.
 It is assumed at this assurance level that users are not likely to be malicious. - NAESB Medium This level is appropriate for environments where risks and consequences of data compromise are moderate.
-This may include transactions having substantial monetary value or risk of fraud, or involving access to private information where the likelihood of malicious access is substantial. - NAESB High This level is reserved for those environments where the threats to data are high, or the consequences of the failure of security services are high.
-This may include very high value transactions or high levels of fraud risk.
+This may include transactions having substantial monetary value or risk of fraud, or involving access to private information where the likelihood of malicious access is substantial.